 Take advantage of burgeoning media

-One of the biggest changes in content in 2018 is the type that people are reading, sharing, and distributing.
+One of the biggest changes in content is the type that people are reading, sharing, and distributing.

 To make this work for your benefit, you need to start looking at the trends that will shape the future media types.